The Case for iSectors Post-MPT Growth Allocation as a Liquid Alternative

 It should also be noted that this is just one definition of a liquid alternative.
 There are, and will continue to be a variety of liquid alternative definitions.
 That said we believe that Vanguard has put together a very fair one.

-There are six criteria, imbedded in the Vanguard definition above, that define the iSectors Post-MPT Growth Allocation as a liquid alternative investment:
+There are six criteria, embedded in the Vanguard definition, that define the iSectors Post-MPT Growth Allocation as a liquid alternative investment:

 - “Natural Extension of Private Hedge Funds”

 As was mentioned in the opening paragraph, iSectors Post-MPT Growth originally started as a hedge fund but transitioned to using ETFs due to their liquid nature.

 - “Generate returns using complex, nontraditional methods”

 iSectors Post-MPT Growth uses a proprietary quantitative modeling program that utilizes over a dozen economic and capital market factors to allocate between 9 low correlated asset classes on a monthly basis, with the possibility to use up to 33% leverage.
 Sounds complex and nontraditional, doesn’t it?

 - “Diversify against equity risk or fixed income risk”

 The low correlation offered by the 9 different asset classes mentioned in the last point greatly diversifies Post-MPT Growth from traditional equity and fixed income indices.
 (Correlation to S&P 500 Index: 58.5% over the last 10 years.
 Correlation to Barclays Aggregate Bond Index: 30.5% over the last 10 years.)